Knowledge about Japan in Lithuania since 1980

 (Asian Books Space at VMU, Kaunas; J. Petronis)

-Although authors, such as Steponas Kairys and Matas Šalčius, published articles about Japan in the 20th century, the soviet occupation in 1940 interrupted the development of Lithuanian japonology.
-At the time of the Lithuanian Soviet Socialist Republic (LSSR), Japanese-related research was not tolerated.
-Therefore, throughout this era, information about Japan in Lithuania was accessible only in the press and translated literature (mainly written by Russian authors).
+Although authors, such as Steponas Kairys and Matas Šalčius, published articles about Japan in the first half of the 20th century, the soviet occupation in 1940 interrupted the development of Lithuanian japonology.
+At the time of the Lithuanian Soviet Socialist Republic (LSSR), Japan-related research was not tolerated.
+Therefore, throughout this era, information about Japan in Lithuania was accessible only in the media and translated literature (mainly written by Russian authors).

-The changes began with the 1990 independence when a great wave of interest and admiration in Japan emerged.
-This wave prompted the rise of Lithuanian researchers who started the development and dissemination of professional Japanese knowledge.
+The changes began with the 1980s when a great wave of interest and admiration in Japan emerged.
+This wave prompted the rise of Lithuanian researchers who started the development and dissemination of professional knowledge about Japan.
 One of them was Romualdas Neimantas.
 Although he was interested in various countries and cultures, Japan took a special place in his life.

 After 1990 preconditions were created for the systematic development of Japanese studies and, in three decades, two main centers of Japanese studies in Lithuania have crystallized - the Institute of Asian and Transcultural Studies in Vilnius and the Center for Asian Studies in Kaunas.
 These institutions carry out research, accumulate book collections, expand libraries, and educate the young generation of Japanese researchers.

-Romualdas Neimantas - a well-known cultural historian, orientalist, actively interested in various Asia, Africa, and Oceania countries.
-Due to his extensive connection with researchers all around the world, he managed to publish more than 30 books.
+Romualdas Neimantas – a well-known cultural historian, orientalist, actively interested in various Asian, African, and Oceanic countries.
+Due to his extensive knowledge and productive academic life, he managed to publish more than 30 books.
 Many Lithuanian readers were fond of R. Neimantas books, including "The World in a Cup of Tea" (lit.
 "Pasaulis puodelyje arbatos"), "Golden Dragon" (lit.
 "Auksinis drakonas"), "From the Nemunas to Fujiyama" (lit.
 "Nuo Nemuno iki Fudzijamos"), "From the Nemunas to the Ganges" (lit.
 "Nuo Nemuno iki Gango"), "In the Footsteps of the Pharaohs" (lit.
 "Faraonų pėdsakais"), "From the Nemunas to the Nile" (lit.
 "Nuo Nemuno iki Nilo"), "The Amber Road" (lit."Gintaro kelias"), "East and Lithuania" (lit.
 "Rytai ir Lietuva"), and others.
 Throughout his life, Neimantas has compiled the only bibliographic file of cultural relations and interactions between Lithuania and Asia that was available in Lithuania.

 (R. Neimantas personal archive)

-Among all the Asian and Oceanian cultures which Neimantas was interested in, Japan occupied a special place in his heart, and, therefore, devoted 5 of his books to this culture.
+Among all the Asian and Oceanic cultures which Neimantas was interested in, Japan occupied a special place in his heart, and, therefore, he devoted five of his books to this country.
 Fostering the dream of traveling to Japan, he eventually did that, becoming one of the few Lithuanians able to do so during the Soviet era.
-In Neimantas' books and articles, Japan may not be depicted exactly in a way the 21st-century man sees it, as the author's sight is filled with gentle romance, admiration, and a passion for discovery.
+In Neimantas' books and articles, Japan may not be depicted exactly in a way the 21st-century person sees it, as the author's sight is filled with gentle romance, admiration, and a passion for discovery.

 (click on dates to see more information)